 *Changing the locks on your house after kicking your partner out.

 *Draining the joint bank account and hiding the money.

 The healing process after an affair takes time, patience, and a lot of difficult, emotional work.
 Some of these quick, large decisions can make the healing process more difficult than it already is and can mask the real issues.
 Take the time to take care of yourself emotionally so that you can think through large decisions.

 Place All Blame on The Other Affair Partner

 The first thing that needs to happen on the road to recovery is that your partner needs to take 100% of the responsibility for that act of betrayal toward you.
 Yes, there may be other relationship issues that need to be addressed, but in the moment of discovery, those are secondary.
 If your partner does not accept full responsibility, then it is very difficult to assure you that it will not happen again.
 If the partner can blame someone else (their affair partner), it becomes that person’s fault.
 Then it becomes an uncontrollable action that can be repeated.

 Obsess Over the Other Affair Partner

 After discovering the affair, most people say they hate the “other person.”
 However, your reaction to that person could lead to behavior that may cause more harm for you than good.
 Many people consider finding the affair partner, confronting him/her, and perhaps “outing” them by telling their spouse or significant other about the affair.
-Other hurt parties find the affair partner on social media and “stalk” their social media pages to find out more information, or begin obsessing about this person, wondering, “why did he/she choose this person?
+Other hurt parties find the affair partner on social media and “stalk” their social media pages to find out more information or begin obsessing about this person, wondering, “why did he/she choose this person?
 What do they have that I don’t?”
 These thoughts or actions do not help you or your relationship–they only make things worse.
-Many people are hyper focused on the other affair partner because that is a person or factor out of their control.
-Remember to only focus on yourself, your partner and your relationship.
+Many people hyper-focus on the other affair partner because that is a person or factor out of their control.
+Remember to only focus on yourself, your partner, and your relationship.

 Think You Can Recover On Your Own